Today, I will share a few pain relief exercises for the runner’s knee. These are the top 3 exercises to keep your knees

 1. Foam Rolling Out the Quads

-Foam roll out the right quads going from the hip, rolling through the main belly of the quad, going to just above the knee and then rolling through in smooth, controlled movements.
+Roll the foam out the right quads from the hip, continue through the main belly of the quad, going to just above the knee, and then go through smooth, controlled movements.

 Foam Rolling Out the Quads

 Lying Down Quad Stretch

 Perform one set of 2 reps, holding the stretch for 20 seconds, looking for a light stretch.

 Note: With the first two exercises, alternate back and forth.
 So, for the foam rolling out the quads, do it on the right side.
 After doing one set, do it on the left.
 The reason is that you want to balance the body.
-Also, even if the pain is just on one side, it will work well when it comes to preventing an injury on that pain-free side.
-This also gives the painful side a little bit of a break from the exercises.
-So, you might be doing a whole bunch of exercises to help with your knee pain, but you are not giving your knee a rest to recover when it comes to what you put it through.
+Also, even if the pain is just on one side, it will work well to prevent an injury on that pain-free side.
+This also gives the painful side a little break from the exercises.
+So, you might be doing a whole bunch of exercises to help with your knee pain, but you are not giving your knee rest to recover when it comes to what you put it through.

 Stand on one leg with a bend in the knees.
 Drop the hip out and then go back up, straightening the knees and squaring up with the hip.

 With this one, we are working on the hip.
-A lot of times, the cause of runner’s knee is a hip issue, which often involves stability, strength, endurance and activation in the muscles of the hip.
+The cause of the runner’s knee is often a hip issue, which often involves stability, strength, endurance, and activation in the hip muscles.
 So, this hip drop exercise works well.

 Most of the time, we tend to stand on one leg with our movements ― walk or run ― as opposed to a squat where you are standing on both legs evenly, so we want to replicate that.

-Perform one set of 5 reps on each side, in a smooth, controlled movement, holding 1 to 2 seconds at the end.
+Perform one set of 5 reps on each side in a smooth, controlled movement, holding 1 to 2 seconds in the end.

-Give those three exercises a go to help when it comes to knee pain relief for runner’s knee.
+Give those three exercises a go to help with knee pain relief for the runner’s knee.

 Rick Kaselj, MS